Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

  ## GITHUB:
   * Create a GITHUB repository for the project
   * Update Readme.md files.
-  * uploade all required files.
+  * Upload all required files.

  ## Create AWS cloud account
   * Configure Identity and access management.